domantax/spain-3d-en-docs/what-to-do/beaches/playa-del-mojon.md

 # Playa del Mojon

 {: .note }
 Closest beach to the apartment.
-We suggest to go to the middle of the beach (aproxiametely to the blue beach watch tower).
+We suggest to go to the middle of the beach (approximately to the blue beach watch tower).
 There it's a bit deeper also less likely to find sea urchin 😊

 ![]({{ site.url | append: '/assets/images/playa-del-mojon.jpeg' }})